Present Laughter: Adaptations

-Paris
+Stage

 Coward directed and starred in a French translation, Joyeux Chagrins, with the central character renamed Max Aramont.
 The production toured, beginning in Brussels, before opening at the Théâtre Édouard VII in Paris in 1948.
 In September 1996 a new French adaptation, titled Bagatelle was presented at the Théâtre de Paris, starring Michel Sardou in the lead role, now named Jean Delecour.

 Radio

 In September 1956 the BBC broadcast a radio production with John Gielgud as Garry, Nora Swinburne as Liz and Mary Wimbush as Joanna.
 In 1974, Paul Scofield played the lead role for the BBC, with Fenella Fielding as Joanna, Patricia Routledge as Monica, Miriam Margolyes as Daphne, and Joy Parker (Scofield's real wife) as Liz.
 In April 2013, a radio adaptation was broadcast on BBC Radio 4, starring Samuel West as Garry.

 Television

-As part of the "Play of the Week" series in August 1964 four Coward plays directed and produced by Joan Kemp-Welch were transmitted on ITV, including Present Laughter, with Peter Wyngarde as Garry Essendine, Ursula Howells as Liz, Barbara Murray as Joanna and James Bolam as Roland Maule.
+As part of the Play of the Week series in August 1964 four Coward plays directed and produced by Joan Kemp-Welch were transmitted on ITV, including Present Laughter, with Peter Wyngarde as Garry Essendine, Ursula Howells as Liz, Barbara Murray as Joanna and James Bolam as Roland Maule.
 In 1967 ITV broadcast a production starring Peter O'Toole as Garry, with Honor Blackman as Liz.
 The 1981 West End production starring Donald Sinden was filmed for BBC Television.